Zygo/bees/README.md

   `btrfs-cleaner` will simply skip over the directory *and all of its children* until the FD is closed.
 Bees avoids this gotcha by closing all of the FDs in its directory FD cache every 15 minutes.

+* If a file is deleted while Bees is caching an open FD to the file, Bees continues to scan the file.
+For very large files (e.g. VM images), the deletion of the file can be delayed indefinitely.
+  To limit this delay, Bees closes all FDs in its file FD cache every 15 minutes.

 Build
 -----